webplatform/docs/guides/advanced_selectors_guide/index.md

   <li>Tenth</li>
 </ul></syntaxhighlight>

 <code>n</code> is set to the pattern we want to select.
-In this case, to select list items we do this:
+In this case, to select list items, use this code:

 <syntaxhighlight lang="css">li:nth-child(n)</syntaxhighlight>

-To select just the odd or even list items, we'd use these:
+To select just the odd or even list items, add this rule:

 <syntaxhighlight lang="css">li:nth-child(odd)
 li:nth-child(even)</syntaxhighlight>

-Or we could use
+Or you can use this rule to accomplish the same result:

 <syntaxhighlight lang="css">li:nth-child(2n+1)
 li:nth-child(2n+0)</syntaxhighlight>

-To do the same thing.

-Let's look at some other formula examples:
+Take a look at some other formula examples:

-* <code>li:nth-child(5)</code>: select the 5th adjacent list item
+* <code>li:nth-child(5)</code>: select the fifth adjacent list item.
-* <code>li:nth-child(4n+1)</code>: select every 4th list item, and then add 1 to each result.
+* <code>li:nth-child(4n+1)</code>: select every fourth list item, and then add 1 to each result.
 So numbers 5 and 9.
-* <code>li:nth-child(3n-2)</code>: select every 3rd list item, and subtract 2 from each result.
+* <code>li:nth-child(3n-2)</code>: select every third list item, and subtract 2 from each result.
 So numbers 1, 4 and 7.

-Next let's move on to <code>nth-last-child(n)</code>.
-This does the same thing as <code>nth-child(n)</code>, but it counts from the last element in the sequence, not the first.
+You can also use <code>nth-last-child(n)</code>.
+This does the same thing as <code>nth-child(n)</code>, but it counts from the last element in the sequence, not the first element.

-<code>nth-of-type(n)</code> and <code>nth-last-of-type(n)</code> do pretty much exactly the same thing as <code>nth-child(n)</code> and <code>nth-last-child(n)</code>, but there is one important difference: the former two ignore any rogue elements interspersed with the repeated sequence of like elements because they select by type of element, not child number.
+<code>nth-of-type(n)</code> and <code>nth-last-of-type(n)</code> accomplish almost exactly the same goals as <code>nth-child(n)</code> and <code>nth-last-child(n)</code>, but there is one important difference: the former two ignore any rogue elements interspersed with the repeated sequence of like elements because they select by type of element, not by child number.
 The latter selects by child number.

-Let's have a look at another example:
+Here is another example:

 <syntaxhighlight lang="html5"><div>
   1. <article class="abstract"> ... </article>